quil-lang/qvm/README.md

 the `Makefile` with

 ```
-$ make qvm-app
+$ make qvm
 ```

-The "workspace" size can be configured at compile-time with
+This will produce a binary executable `qvm` in the same directory.

+In some situtations, using a large number of qubits may caus heap exhaustion.
+To increase the memory available for the QVM, recompile and specify the workspace size (in MB)

 ```
-$ make QVM_WORKSPACE=4096
+$ make QVM_WORKSPACE=4096 qvm
 ```

-This will produce a binary executable `qvm` in the same directory.
 The QVM application has a few command-line switches used to configure the QVM.
-To explore those options, see the output of
+To explore those options, see the output of the following command:

 ```
 $ ./qvm --help